harryw1248/cpAI_EECS_498/backend/README.md

 ---

-**The best way to deploy a Flask app is using Elastic Beanstalk CLI**
+**The best way to deploy a Flask app is by using Elastic Beanstalk CLI**

 However, as a temporary solution, you can simply zip the code + config files and upload the zip file directly to AWS.